RISC-KC/basic_rv32s/guidelines/development_log.md

 // ESCAPE Trap Handler @ data[1032]
 data[1032] = {7'b0011000, 5'b0, 5'b0, 3'b0, 5'b0, `OPCODE_ENVIRONMENT};
 ```
-I’m told the convention for read-only CSR access is CSRRS with rs1=x0…
+I’m told the convention for read-only CSR access is CSRRS with rs1=x0...
 An assembler directive like csrr x5, mcause is auto-encoded as csrrs x5, mcause, x0, and csrrw modifies rd, etc.

 Anyway, done.
 I haven’t actually run the tb to confirm the instructions emit correctly—so I’ll run it, then create a new feat/rv32i46f branch and proceed with tb.

-Given there’s only one debug instruction, it must be at the very end of the testbench scenario… I’ll move it.
+Given there’s only one debug instruction, it must be at the very end of the testbench scenario...
+I’ll move it.

 Ah, I must need a break.
 It was already in that position—I forgot again.
 I’ve been at this for hours straight.
 I’ll pop over to the PX, get ChoiCube84’s PR approval, and then switch to the RV32I46F top-module testbench.
 (15:07)